Welcome to our English page

 IBAN: SE 16957 0000000 525 097 1883

-Help@Hand started as a private initiative in November 2013.
+Help at Hand started as a private initiative in November 2013.
 That year the typhoon Haiyan passed over the eastern Philippines and changed the lives of 14 million peoples.
-8000 people lost their lives when more than one million houses were destroyed by winds as strong as 380 km/h.
+More than 8000 people lost their lives when more than one million houses were destroyed by winds as strong as 380 km/h.
 When Kristian Rankloo saw what had happened on TV, he decided to go to the disaster areas and help.

-Following this initial effort Help@Hand has continued to help the children in the Philippines.
+Following this initial effort Help at Hand has continued to help the children in the Philippines.
 Meanwhile, we also started working in more places around the world, amongst others orphanages, schools and clinics in Uganda, Rwanda and Kenya.